Waffen-SS: France and the Netherlands

-1940 expansion
+1940 expansion and naming

 On 19 July 1940, Hitler gave a speech to the Reichstag, where he gave a summary of the western campaign and praised the German forces involved.
 He used the term "Waffen-SS" when describing the units of the LSSAH and SS-VT that took part.
 From that day forward, the term Waffen-SS became the official designation for the SS combat formations.
-Himmler gained approval for the Waffen-SS to form its own high command, the Kommandoamt der Waffen-SS within the SS-Führungshauptamt, which was created in August 1940.
+Himmler gained approval for the Waffen-SS to form its own high command, the Kommandoamt der Waffen-SS within the SS Führungshauptamt, which was created in August 1940.
 It received command of the SS-VT (the Leibstandarte and the Verfügungs-Division, renamed Reich) and the armed SS-TV regiments (the Totenkopf Division together with several independent Totenkopf-Standarten).

 In 1940, SS chief of staff Gottlob Berger approached Himmler with a plan to recruit volunteers in the conquered territories from the ethnic German and Germanic populations.
 At first, Hitler had doubts about recruiting foreigners, but he was persuaded by Himmler and Berger.
 He gave approval for a new division to be formed from foreign nationals with German officers.
 By June 1940, Danish and Norwegian volunteers had formed the SS Regiment Nordland, with Dutch and Flemish volunteers forming the SS Regiment Westland.
 The two regiments, together with Germania (transferred from the Reich Division), formed the SS Division Wiking.
 A sufficient number of volunteers came forward requiring the SS to open a new training camp just for foreign volunteers at Sennheim in Alsace-Lorraine.